mphasize/sails-generate-ember-blueprints/README.md

 `!` *On August 18th, [Ember Data 1.0 beta-9](http://emberjs.com/blog/2014/08/18/ember-data-1-0-beta-9-released.html) was released, including a lot of improvements for delivering model associations/relations as Embedded Records (instead of Sideloading).
 Embedding records is much closer to what Sails does orginally, so it might be better to move into that direction.
 But since the actual JSON API structure is very different for these two approaches and since most APIs will be designed to work with multiple clients, I'd like to see support/alternatives for both ways.
 If you happen to know a project that will support the embedded style, please send me a note!*

+# API flavors

+The generators support different flavors for your API.
+Currently we have "basic" and "advanced" flavors.
+Basic blueprints should get you up and running in no time and serve as a good basis to start development.

+If you need more powerful control over your API, you may consider upgrading to the "advanced" blueprints.
+Of course, you also need to setup and configure more stuff here.

+**Contributers:** It would be great to also get an "embedded" flavor of the API, that supports Embers embedded records style instead of sideloading records.

 # Getting started